 - And much more….

 Modifying group policies via gpedit.msc will affect all users including the administrator so don’t apply restrictive policies this way otherwise you can lock out all accounts including the administrator which can’t be reversed (restore from backup is only solution then).
 To create an individual group policy that can be applied to a specific user or group, such as all non-administrators, you can do that via mmc.exe as follows:

 Create a group policy that affects only certain users: (don’t change policies via gpedit.msc which will apply to all users include administrators)

 - Run mmc.exe when logged in as the administrator

-- Then click BROWSE and can select non-administrators group **** make sure to click browse and change it from just “local computer” to list specific group/users instead.
+- Then click BROWSE and can select non-administrators group on the Users tab **** make sure to click browse and change it from just “local computer” to list specific group/users instead.
 This will create a Group Policy Object called “Local Computer\Non-Administrators”.
 The click finish.

-- Click OK on the Add/Remove Snap-in window
+- Click OK on the “Add or Remove Snap-ins” window

-- Then you can expand on the Local Computer Policy header and go to User Configuration to make changes that should then apply only to non-administrators. – See some examples below of group policy you could user – there are a lot of them and this is just a sample.
+- Then you can expand on the Local Computer\Non-Administrators Policy header and go to User Configuration to make changes that should then apply only to non-administrators. – See some examples below of group policies you could user – there are a lot of them and this is just a sample.

 - When finished, go File -> Save As and name it.
 You can open this group policy from File -> Open in the future (or save it in a location you will remember like desktop where you can just double-click the .MSC file you saved to open it) if you need to continue making modifications for this group later (open this file in the future instead of creating a new one)

 Example of some group policies to consider

 Many of these group policies will hide icons or remove access to a program/icon through one method but not necessarily all methods.
 Enabling some group polices is a good way to limit users’ ability to perform undesired actions but doesn’t result in complete lockdown.
 You should always test the actions modified via group policy to verify that the desired result has been obtained.
-If you don’t want to provide a desktop session to users (and don’t need shared folders between users), you could look at having your application automatically start upon login (http://www.RiptideHosting.com/blog/how-to-launch-a-program-automatically-when-logging-into-remote-desktop-server/) (doesn’t work the same way in Server 2016 as in 2012R2) or RemoteApp / RDWeb. – note: RemoteApp requires the server to be joined to a domain] Group policies vary between Windows Server editions so you may not see all of these.
+[If you don’t want to provide a desktop session to users (and don’t need shared folders between users), you could look at having your application automatically start upon login (https://www.RiptideHosting.com/blog/how-to-launch-a-program-automatically-when-logging-into-remote-desktop-server/) (doesn’t work the same way in Server 2016 as in 2012R2) or RemoteApp / RDWeb. – note: RemoteApp requires the server to be joined to a domain] Group policies vary between Windows Server editions so you may not see all of these.
 This is just a small sample of the many group policies available.
 There are usually many methods and policies available that could be enabled to get the result you are trying to get.
 You should do some research and try various methods.